jithendray/jithendray.github.io/index.md

 ### whoami

-👋, I'm Jithendra.
-I am a generalist with interests in cloud, software and data engineering.
+Hello, I'm a generalist with interests in data engineering, cloud engineering, linux and software engineering.
+Currently, I work as a **Data Engineer II** at Amazon's FinTech team.

-#### Currently
+On this little corner of the internet, I occasionally write down my thoughts and learning on topics that spark my interest—be it tech, data, or anything that I'm learning.

-I work as a Data Engineer at [NeenOpal Inc.](https://www.neenopal.com/) where I implement cloud-based ETL and data warehousing solutions for a global clientele.
-I've successfully delivered end-to-end projects across diverse industries—including logistics, ed-tech, and finance — delivering scalable and efficient ETL solutions and architectures.
+When I’m not immersed in tech, you’ll find me getting lost in the soul-crushing riffs and guttural growls of my favourite death and doom metal bands.

 You can read more [about me here](https://jithendray.github.io/about).
 I write [notes](https://jithendray.github.io/notes) and occasionally [blog](https://jithendray.github.io/blog).